 First-generation antihistamines also work in the part of the brain that controls nausea and vomiting.
 This is why they can help prevent motion sickness.
 Because 1 of the most common side effects of first-generation antihistamines is feeling sleepy, they are sometimes used to help people who have trouble sleeping (insomnia).

-Note: Both types of antihistamines often are mixed with other drugs, such as pain relievers or decongestants.
-Many of the brand names above are for these combination medicines, which are meant to treat many symptoms at once.
+Note: Both types of antihistamines often are mixed with other medicines, such as pain relievers or decongestants.
+Many of the brand names above are for these combination medicines, which are meant to treat many symptoms at the same time.
 In general, it’s a good idea to treat just the symptoms that you have.
 For example, if you have only a runny nose, don’t choose a medicine that also treats headache and fever.

 Healthy adults don’t usually experience side effects from antihistamines.
 However, side effects can be a concern for older adults or people who have health problems.

-First-generation antihistamines can make you feel very sleepy.
-This can affect your ability to drive or operate machines.
-It can also make it hard for you to think clearly.
-Antihistamines can cause your mouth and eyes to feel dry.
+First-generation antihistamines may make you feel sleepy.
+This can affect your ability to drive or operate machines, and it may be hard for you to think clearly.
+Alcohol can increase the drowsiness caused by antihistamines.
+Antihistamines may cause your mouth and eyes to feel dry.
 They can also cause abdominal pain and headaches.
-Second-generation antihistamines are much less likely to cause these side effects.
+Second-generation antihistamines are less likely to cause these side effects.

-Antihistamines can interact with other drugs you take.
-If you take any of the following drugs, talk to your doctor before taking a first-generation antihistamine:
+Antihistamines can interact with other medicines you take.
+If you take any of the following medicines, talk to your doctor before taking a first-generation antihistamine: